✦ Tax years 2025–2028OBBBA DeductionsFlows to Form 1040

 Form 1040 sequence (simplified):

-Exact treatment of Line 13b: verify with IRS instructions or a qualified tax professional
+6. Exact treatment: verify with IRS instructions or a qualified tax professional

 Deduction Limits & Phase-Outs